 I am speaking here about basic biblical marriage.
 If you are either unfamiliar with biblical teaching or do not believe the holy bible has authority, then your idea of marriage can be what ever you imagine.
 On the other hand, if you want your marriage to have the life-giving blessings of The Creator, The Most High, YAHWEH (the self-existent one), then there are some specific criteria that must be part of the covenant.
-For the body of Christ, the Church, one of the main misunderstandings leading to missing the mark and unfulfillment, is not understanding their own heart and coming to terms with what they really value.
-A drug addict looking to remain drug free, by focusing on not doing drugs, is still in bondage to drugs because it is still their main focus.
-A person not wanting to be a sinner, focusing on not committing sin is in bondage to sin because sin remains their main focus.
-A person just looking to remain married, focuses on avoiding problems and disagreements.
-They are not free to journey into the joyful depths of real marriage because they are focused on the minimums to avoid divorce.
+For the body of Christ, the Church, one of the main misunderstandings people have which leads to missing the mark and unfulfillment, is not understanding their own heart and not coming to terms with what they really value.
+A drug addict looking to remain drug free by focusing on not doing drugs is still in bondage to drugs, because drugs are still their main focus.
+A person not wanting to be a sinner, who focuses on not committing sin is still in bondage to sin, because sin remains their main focus.
+A person just looking to remain married tends to focus on avoiding problems and disagreements.
+This person is not free to journey into the joyful depths of real marriage because they are focused on the minimums to avoid divorce.
 This is also bondage.
-Furthermore, this can bring about the very end they are trying to avoid because what you focus on becomes great in your life.
+Furthermore, this can bring about the very end they are trying to avoid, because what you focus on becomes great in your life.
 The Apostle Paul talks about being a bondservant to Christ.
-This means every day, he lives his life thinking, “How can I get closer to Christ?
+This means every day he lives his life thinking, “How can I get closer to Christ?
 How can I know Christ more?
 How can I please and be more of a blessing to Christ?
 How can I love Christ more?
 This form of bondage leads to indescribable freedom!

 So, what is the key to entering real marriage?
 It is the same key to a fulfilling life with GOD.